WGLab/ContextSV/README.md

 For release history, please visit [here](https://github.com/WGLab/ContextSV/releases).

 ## Getting help
-Please refer to the [contextSV issue pages](https://github.com/WGLab/ContextSV/issues) for posting your issues, we will respond quickly.
-Your comments will benefit other users, and are crucial to improving this tool.
+Please refer to the [contextSV issue pages](https://github.com/WGLab/ContextSV/issues) for posting your issues.
+We will also respond your questions quickly.
+Your comments are critical to improve our tool and will benefit other users.